In this article, we introduce curved treadmills, or also known as concave treadmills, and everything you have to know about them.

-These machines come with no speed limits or machine-driven pace.
+These machines come with no maximum speed limits or machine-driven pace.
 They move as fast as you can.
-Meaning, you can control the speed according to your requirement.
+Meaning, you can control the belt speed according to your requirement.
 Light walk, running, warm-up, cardio – the options are limitless with this machine.

 As a curved treadmill owner, you just put on some running shoes and get running.
 But remember that the machine goes as fast as you do, so do not wait for it to step up the pace.
 Adjust your pace according to your stamina.

 After you achieve your required speed, you have to keep it up.
 Try to consider this run as a run in the park.
 You can slow down when you want, and similarly, you can speed accordingly.
 But once you are done, do not try to stop abruptly.
 Instead, decrease your pace slowly and bring yourself to a halt, as a motorized treadmill would do.
 That is important because inertia plays a critical role in the process.

 Curved treadmills have a concave running surface compared to flat manual treadmills which are flat.
 Both curved and flat manual treadmills are manual, not having a motor.
 Curve treadmills burn more calories and engage more muscle groups, but may exert the joints more.
 Curved treadmills are good for running or walking, just like flat manual treadmills.